peterdwdawe/fortis-prompt/README.md

 - [ ] Expand on unit tests
 - [ ] Player collision, if time permits
 - [ ] Bots, if time permits
-- [ ] Improve configs
+- [X] Improve configs
-  - [ ] If I have time, an editor window in Unity would be great
-  - [ ] Maybe store configs on server side only, and send them over to client when connecting to ensure sync?
+  - [X] Maybe store configs on server side only, and send them over to client when connecting to ensure sync?

 ## Next Steps